mnoseworthy/globalnl/migration/README.md

 ## Design questions for figuring out data structure

+### Backwards required data retrieval
+ - On init, what type of user is this? ( Moderator, Member, Unregistered )
+ - Has this user been approved yet?
+ - Grab publicly viewable members
+ - Grab members who've stated they'll allow their profiles to be shared
+ - Get specific member's dataset who've logged in
+ - Write member data to database given user ID from google login

-How to determine a user's access level?
+### How to determine a user's access level?
  - The old database structure provides four access levels:
         - Admin
         - Private
         - Public
         - Shared

-How to restrict access to data based on user's access level?
+### How to restrict access to data based on user's access level?
  - Could potentially control this client-side by reading a user's role from the database, but of course from a security perspective this is insanely weak.
  - Could segment Public/Private data into separate documents, as firestore cannot resrict access to specific fields but only entire documents.
 The problem is querying through private/public data combined becomes a little more difficult and updating through those fields also becomes a little more difficult
          - Can either use Batch updates to atomically update both documents at once